pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - The standard user's report should be up to date within 5 seconds of the standard user's progress and should always be available (?)

 - Could Have
-  - The group reports should be up to date within 5 seconds (?) of the standard user's progress and should always be available (?)
+  - The group reports should be up to date within 5 seconds (?) of the standard user's progress and should always be available

 ### Supportability

 - Must Have
-  - Anyone should be able to install the typing tool <-- what does this mean?
-Operating system?
-Technical skill level?
-(I was thinking like if anyone wanted to download the code off of GitHub, they'd be able to do so, do you think this is better: "- Anyone wishing to install and run the code for the typing tool must be able to do so)
+  - Anyone wishing to install and run the code for the typing tool must be able to do so
   - Functions and classes should be commented
     - description of all parameters
     - description of the purpose of the function/class